gkrishnan/gkrishnan.github.io/index.md

 Hello!

-I'm Gopi Krishnan Nambiar, a second year Masters in Computer Science student at Georgia Institute of Technology.
-This summer, I am working at Salesforce as a Software Development Intern.
-Prior to joining Georgia Tech, I worked on the txtWeb Platform at Intuit as a Senior Software Engineer.
-My interests are Machine Learning, Big Data and Programming.
+I'm Gopi Krishnan Nambiar and I work at Salesforce in their Big Data team.
+I completed my Masters in Computer Science (Machine Learning + Big Data focus) at Georgia Institute of Technology in 2016.
+Last summer, as an intern I worked on buildng a few Machine Learning models for fraud detection.
+Prior to joining Georgia Tech, I worked on the txtWeb Platform at Intuit India as a Senior Software Engineer.
+My interests lie Machine Learning and utilizing big data to create a huge impact.
 Feel free to drop me a note at gnambiar3[at]gatech[dot]edu.

 ## Posts